-Glosapalooza is made up of four events held in Chicago and virtually:
+Glosapalooza took place April 25-28 and was made up of four events held in Chicago and virtually:

-- Building the Great Map—A Part of Lakebed 2030 (open to all)
+- Building the Great Map—A Part of Lakebed 2030 (in-person and limited virtual)

-The schedule allows attending multiple events to allow our diverse community to mingle and explore the future of lake monitoring and mapping.
+The schedule allowed attending multiple events to allow our diverse community to mingle and explore the future of lake monitoring and mapping.